 2. Master the basic skills in ping pong

 In your first 2 years in your career, you must learn these fundamental skills.
-It’s the must!
+It’s a must!
 And there are about 10 skills to learn and master as fast as possible.
 The next step is to learn these techniques.
-Chinese coaches have the solid foundation and knowledge of this sport.
+Chinese coaches have a solid foundation and knowledge of this sport.

 - There are 4 types of footwork in table tennis.
 Every player must learn it first to know how to move correctly.
 Because table tennis is a coordination game.
 You need to move before hitting the ball.